 Your heart (and cameras) will be racing as you enter Yosemite Valley and enjoy a stop at Inspiration Point (also known as Tunnel View).
 Take a moment and then some selfies with El Capitan, Half Dome and Bridalveil Falls as your backdrop.

 Your free and unguided time begins after checking into the Yosemite Valley Lodge.
 The 250 room hotel, Yosemite Valley Lodge (previously Yosemite Park Lodge), is the closest Yosemite accommodation to your pickup and dropoff point.
-Yosemite Falls, North America’s tallest waterfall, is only minutes away, and the rest of the Valley’s sights are just a short shuttle ride away.
+Yosemite Falls, North America’s tallest waterfall, is only minutes away, and the rest of the Valley’s sights are just a short hike away.
 Several restaurants, 2 gift shops, a bar, an outdoor pool, and bike rentals are right outside your room door.

 Take one or more days to enjoy the park before your return day.
 In spring and summer choose from hiking, biking, rock climbing, rafting, fishing or nighttime stargazing.
 In winter, choose from snowshoeing, cross-country skiing, tubing, ice skating and more.
 (Please note: 3rd party activities depend on conditions and availability and are not included.)